 To get started, California state policy provides an important tool that we can use to ensure students are receiving medically accurate, age-appropriate information.
-In short, California has passed a state law that requires that if schools or state-funded community- based programs teach sexuality education, it must be comprehensive - it must help students learn how to make decisions, provide information on contraception, sexually transmitted infections (STI) prevention, and abstinence; and be accessible to and appropriate for all students.
+In short, California passed a state law in 2015, the California Healthy Youth Act (CHYA), Education Code 51930-51939, that requires that schools provide students integrated, medically accurate, age-appropriate, inclusive comprehensive sexual health and HIV prevention education, at least once in middle school and once in high school.

-Access to comprehensive sexuality education (CSE) is important for all students as one key way for them to have the resources and information that they need to be active participants in their health and well-being.
+Access to comprehensive sexuality education (CSE) and HIV prevention is important for all students as one key way for them to have the resources and information that they need to be active participants in their health and well-being.
 Accessing accurate information about sexual health and sexuality is difficult for all young people, but it is especially difficult for low-income students, students of color and immigrant students.
 For these young people, CSE may be the only place where they have access to information about their bodies, gender, and sexuality.